Paul Smith (fashion designer): Sport

 Smith has designed uniforms, kits and accessories for major sporting events.
-He created a jersey for the start of the Tour de France in London in 2007, designed suits for the Manchester United team in 2009, and in 2013 produced the leader's jersey for the Giro d’Italia, including the Maglia Rosa.
+He created a jersey for the start of the Tour de France in London in 2007, designed suits for the Manchester United team in 2009, and in 2013 produced the leader's jersey for the Giro d'Italia, including the Maglia Rosa.
 He also worked with New Balance in 2018 to mark the 30th anniversary of its 576 sneaker, creating footballs and boots in his trademark stripe pattern.

 Technology

-In 2005 Smith redesigned the Lasonic i931 boombox, giving it a white look with Smith's trademark multicolour look.
+In 2005 Smith redesigned the Lasonic i931 boombox, giving it a "crisp, white design" with a touch of "Paul Smith's multicolor trademark seen in many of his clothes and accessories".
 In 2012 Smith partnered with Leica to release a limited-edition version of the Leica X2 camera.

+Writing

+In 2001 Smith published his first book, You Can Find Inspiration in Everything.

+In 2016, Smith's second book, Paul Smith's Cycling Scrapbook, was released, documenting a personal history of a sport about which he has been passionate all his life.

+Since 2019, Smith has collaborated with the book illustrator Sam Usher to produce two illustrated children's story books featuring animals, travel and the pursuit of inspiration, published by Pavillion Children's Books.